 Something you might want to spend more on, though, is the microphone.
 Sound quality is really important, particularly for guides and anything with speech.
-Look up podcasting microphones and find something that fits your budget — spend as much as you can within that restriction, because a good mic will last you for years and more than return its value.
+Look up podcasting microphones and find something that fits your budget or best microphone podcasting — spend as much as you can within that restriction, because a good mic will last you for years and more than return its value.

 As for the editing, you don’t need to invest in high-end software at this stage.
 Tech advancement hasn’t just improved hardware accessibility — software is now easier and cheaper to use than ever before.
 As a result, you can edit audio without spending anything at all.
 If you start making a lot of money through your video marketing, you can think about buying an industry-leading video suite.

 Get the distribution right

 Let’s say that you’ve created a video on a topic you think is relevant and valuable for your audience, complete with a solid CTA that returns value to you.
 We’ll call it “4 Reasons You’re Paying Too Much in Taxes”, a slick listicle video that leads up to a CTA guiding viewers to try your simple tax-handling software because it will save them money.
 What do you do with it?